recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Men grow richer than women, for the outside is bigger than the inside of the house.
 You wish the five to have my riches when I die.
 Lonami wishes Eninumo to have the goods of Harran.
 Innina wishes her three to have the flocks of Akarnad.
 It will be so with other women.”

-“Children to go from mother-kin into father-kin—”
+“*Children to go from mother-kin into father-kin—*”

 “Still they would be your children—as now they are my children—and yet I have no honour from them, and when my kindred gather to a feast they come not with them!”

-“I give them no longer my name, nor the name of my mother!”
+“*I give them no longer my name, nor the name of my mother!*”

 Mardurbo was deep in love with the plan that had fallen like the shooting star.
 He struck the threshold stone.
-“What harm to women if they take name from fathers instead of from mothers?{108}”
+“What harm to women if they take name from fathers instead of from mothers?”

 “If they take name from men!”